liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 2. `android/build/libs/liferay-android-sdk-7.0.4.jar`

-The first JAR file contains the Guestbook Mobile SDK.
-The second JAR file contains a custom built version of Liferay's pre-built Mobile SDK.
+The first JAR file is the Guestbook Mobile SDK.
+The second JAR file is a custom built version of Liferay's pre-built Mobile SDK.
 Because Screens includes the pre-built Mobile SDK, you don't need to install the second JAR file.
 You must, however, install the first JAR file.
-To do so, copy `liferay-gb-android-sdk-1.0.jar` into your app's `app/libs` folder (the default location for your Android app's directory is `AndroidStudioProjects/LiferayGuestbook`).
+To do so, copy `liferay-gb-android-sdk-1.0.jar` into your app's `app/libs` folder (the default location for your Android app is `AndroidStudioProjects/LiferayGuestbook`).
 That's it!
 Next, you'll install Liferay Screens.